backupbrew/switchbrew/Process Manager services.md

 On normal [7.0.0](7.0.0.md "wikilink") retail firmware, this will double the limit on system threads from 0x60 to 0xC0.

+## GetUnimplementedEventHandle

+This function returns a handle, and in [8.0.0](8.0.0.md "wikilink") code was added to the global ProcessManager object constructor to call svcCreateEvent to make a new global event.

+This command is presumably intended to retrieve this event, however, the event is never signaled anywhere, and as of [8.0.0](8.0.0.md "wikilink") the implementation for this command just does "abort();".

 [Category:Services](Category:Services "wikilink")